0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 1. **Sentiment Analysis** : *Daniel Encer*

-Do it on sicentific data was a big challenge, *:warning: they use someone from outside*, thus they don't really make it, so he can't explain me the all thing.
+They have done it on sicentific data and it was a big challenge, *:warning: they use someone from outside*, thus they don't really make it, so he can't explain me the all thing.

 ***Problems encounter*** :
 - Many citations in the same sentence (determine which is the target OR source of the citation)